 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-Each week there are 3.5 days of attendance, made up of classes from 9am - 4 & 5 pm; and a half day 9am - 12pm; approximately 18 hours of classes per week
+If you decide to take the graphic design focus area of this course, you will attend classes 2.5 days per week, from 9am - 4 & 5 pm; and a half day 9am - 12pm; approximately 18 hours of classes per week.

 Students are encouraged to attend all face-to-face classes and participate in excursions or other organised activities.

 Educational Support Services

 As an enrolled student at GOTAFE you may access a wide range of academic support services to assist you to meet the academic challenges of your course from our Learning Support Unit.

 A free and confidential service to help you build the foundation skills you need to be successful at TAFE.
 Improve your english language, maths and/or writing skills; enhance your computer, exam and study skills.

 Our library team are passionate about supporting students to achieve their study goals.
 They have subject guides, referencing help, and online resources to assist you with you assessments.

 Our Skills and Jobs Centres can assist and talk through options for courses, careers, assistance with job applications and more.